ljaaskela/strata/docs/plugins/animator.md

 After removal, `set_value` takes effect immediately as normal.

-Note: `remove()` calls `uninstall()` to eagerly detach from properties.
-This is necessary because when a transition is installed on a property, the property holds a strong reference to the extension, which would otherwise keep the transition alive.
+Note: `remove()` eagerly detaches from all target properties.
+This is necessary because installed properties hold a strong reference back to the transition, which would otherwise keep it alive.

 ### Modifying a transition